WorldfavorOrg/recruitment-test/README.md

 # Worldfavor recruitment test

 ## Introduction
-This repository is intended for Worldfavor's developer candidates only.
-It contains a basic `react` project to base the assignments on.
-The candidate is required to fork this repository to his/her own Github account and work on the forked version.
+This repository is for Worldfavor's developer candidates only.

+It contains a basic `react` project to base the assignments upon.

-Candidates are required to go through the different required assignments by providing their own implementation.
-A review meeting will be held after receiving the candidate's code, questions will be asked regarding the code and the mindset displayed in the implementation.
-Plagiarism is prohibited, it will be seen during this meeting and the candidate will see his/her candidature be denied.
+Candidates are required to go through the different assignments by providing their own implementation.

+A review meeting shall be held after receiving the candidate's code; questions may be asked regarding the code and the mindset displayed in the implementation.

+Plagiarism and collaboration are not only unethical but strongly discouraged.
+We ask that you clone the repo to your local disk and submit it back in a zip file to mitigate this.

 This test should take no longer than 2h.

-If you feel you did not have the time to complete all the assignments and show all your capabilities, you are free to come back to us and we will take the time to ask you questions about the points you did not fulfill.
+If you feel you did not have the time to complete all the assignments and show all your capabilities, please submit your response for evaluation as the test is designed to asses various skill levels.

-How to answer to the different scenario is open to the candidate unless stated in the question.
+How to answer the different scenarios is open to the candidate unless stated in the question.

 Be as true to yourself as you can, and good luck!